 Get Started with Shift Today

-The Shift program is covered by most insurance plans (all you pay is your co-insurance or deductible) and is currently available for all members in San Francisco, Burlingame, Palo Alto, and New York City.
+The Shift program is covered by most insurance plans (subject to copay, coinsurance, or deductible), and is currently available as an interactive online group program for all members in the markets listed below.

-To register for an upcoming series in your city, please visit:
+To register for an upcoming series and see further details on program content in your area, please visit: